marketredesign/challenge-laravel-backend/README.md

 For development purposes, it is recommended to serve the application either using [Laravel Valet](https://laravel.com/docs/8.x/valet) (A linux fork is available) or `php artisan serve`.

+## Sample data
+An anonymized dataset of transactions can be found at [data/challenge_data.csv](./data/challenge_data.csv).
+Please create an appropriate database structure, using Laravel's migrations, into which these transactions with their predictive prices can be imported.

 ## Running the tests

 In order to run the tests, the dev dependencies from Composer need to be installed.